ga4gh/va-spec/schema/va-spec/profiles/def/VariantOncogenicityStudyStatement.rst

 **Computational Definition**

-A study summarization describing whether a variant is associated with a disease (positive) or lack of a disease (negative).
+A study summarization supporting or refuting the effect of variant on oncogenesis of a tumor type.

     **Information Model**

-Some VariantDiagnosticStudy attributes are inherited from :ref:`VariantStudySummary`.
+Some VariantOncogenicityStudyStatement attributes are inherited from :ref:`va.core:Statement`.

     .. list-table::
        :class: clean-wrap